DSA Roadmap for Placements: What Matters in 2026

 - Pseudocode interpretation — reading and tracing code logic

-The bar is not high for DSA here.
-If you can solve easy-to-medium problems on any platform, you will clear these rounds.
-The real differentiator for service company placements is usually the aptitude round (verbal, logical, quantitative) and communication skills during the interview.
+Bar isn't high for DSA here.
+If you can solve easy-to-medium problems on any platform, you'll clear these rounds without too much trouble.
+Real differentiator for service company placements is usually the aptitude round (verbal, logical, quantitative) and communication skills during the interview.
+Lots of students underestimate that part and it costs them.

 Product Companies (Google, Microsoft, Amazon, Flipkart, PhonePe, Razorpay, etc.)